roman-milk/roman-milk.github.io/housewife-bimbo.md

  With an unfamiliar nervousness he entered the bedroom.
 The lights were low, and his wife was draped over the bed.
 She wore a tight corset pushing up her voluptuous breasts into a deep cleavage.
 Sheer stockings gripped her long shapely legs.
 She looked stunning!

  He stood at the end of the bed looking her over.
 He was reminded why he had introduced himself to her at a party, and why he had been uncharacteristically short of words.
 She was a shapely sexy woman, and knew how to entice him.
-Report_Story #2